eugenius1/eugenius1.github.io/_posts/2017-04-25-i-did-a-clinical-trial-and-this-is-my-experience.md

 Any restrictions I list here should only be taken as examples since generally they'll vary between different trials and different research units but most may be similar.
 My restrictions during the trial, mostly until the last visit:

 - no **medication** from 14 days before admission until the last visit, unless regular and prescribed
-- **only Paracetamol** for relief of pain and fever and after the Study Doctor's approval
+- **only Paracetamol** for the relief of pain and fever and after the Study Doctor's approval
 - no more than 2 units of **alcohol** per day
 - no more than 3 cups of **caffeine** per day (1 cup = 250 mL of soda, 180 mL of coffee or 240 mL of tea)
 - no **high-energy drinks**, such as Red Bull
 - no foods with **poppy seeds**
 - no **nicotine**-containing products, such as tobacco and nicotine plasters
 - not donate **blood or plasma** until 3 months after the last visit
-- as a **male**, use a barrier contraception and not donate sperm until 4 months after the last visit
+- as a **male**, use a barrier contraception (eg. condom) and not donate sperm until 4 months after the last visit
 - **females** would need to have a negative pregnancy test, not be breastfeeding and must be unable to have children (eg. age reasons)

 The poppy seed restriction meant missing my beloved [seeded bread](http://www.warburtons.co.uk/products/bread/seeded/400g-seeded-batch-five-seeds) for 11 weeks or so.
 Other than that, my non-smoking, non-binge drinking habits and lack of caffeine had prepared me well for this trial's "restrictions".